-Future battery technologies such as solid-state possibly replacing LIB technology will have a significant impact on some battery manufacturing processes and would require the possibility of a flexible adaptation of the production line.
+Future battery technologies such as solid-state batteries will have a significant impact on some battery manufacturing processes and would require the possibility of a flexible adaptation of the production line.

-In the production department, the white- (engineers, managers) and blue-collar ratios (technicians, operators) can be approximately 10-20% - 80-90% (in Northvolt, for example).
+In the production department, the white- (engineers, managers) and blue-collar ratios (technicians, operators) can be approximately 15-20 % - 80-85 % (in Northvolt, for example).